DCS-gRPC/lso/README.md

 ## Usage

-The DCS server the LSO should connect to must have [DCS-gRPC](https://github.com/DCS-gRPC/rust-server) version `0.7` (unreleased, so requires [`main` branch](https://github.com/DCS-gRPC/rust-server/tree/main/) for now) installed and running.
+The DCS server the LSO should connect to must have [DCS-gRPC](https://github.com/DCS-gRPC/rust-server) version `0.81.` installed and running.

 To run the LSO, just execute the CLI in your favorite terminal: